gvwilson/thirdbit/ideas/index.md

     and I am *so* done with writing Makefiles to run LaTeX two or three times to update numbered cross-references.

-## What I Would Do If I Still Did Research
+## What I Would Study If I Still Did Research

 I never had the patience or diligence to be a good researcher, but I still have lots of questions that I would like answered.